ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.2.7
+### Release 1.2.8

- - Fixed bug where a float with too many characters would generate an error.
-It is not parsed as accuractly as Ruby will support.

- - Cleaned up documentation errors.

- - Added support for OS X Ruby 1.8.7.
+ - Included a contribution by nevans to fix a math.h issue with an old fedora linux machine.

+ - Included a fix to the documentation found by mat.

 ## <a name="description">Description</a>